NaveenGnanasekaran/My-project/README.md

 5. Login --> Only registered users can login for further use.

-6. Add User --> Add the User details to manage.

-7. List User --> Lists  all the  user details they have provided.
+6. List User --> Lists  all the  user details they have provided.

-8. Admin --> Only admin have the access to this login.
+7. Admin --> Only admin have the access to this login.

-9. Add User --> Add the User details to manage.

-10. List feedbacks --> Lists  all the  user feedbacks they have provided.
+8. List feedbacks --> Lists  all the  user feedbacks they have provided.

-11. Take Test --> Take the sel f evaluation test to find out which carrier is suitable for you.
+9. Take Test --> Take the self evaluation test to find out which carrier is suitable for you.

-12. Book counselling --> Book the counselling by selecting the prefferred time and select your trainer.
+10. Book counselling --> Book the counselling by selecting the prefferred time and select your trainer.

-13. Bookery --> Trending courses links are provided for improving your carrier.
+11. Bookery --> Trending courses links are provided for improving your carrier.

 # Install and run it locally